EthicalSource/ethicalsource.dev/content/blog/statement-on-richard-stallman.md

 _Coraline Ada Ehmke, on behalf of the Organization for Ethical Source._

-Revised 2021-03-30: Our statement now links to sources for to Stallman's statements and behavior, using primary sources where possible.
+Revised 2021-03-30: Our statement now links to sources for Stallman's statements and behavior, using primary sources where possible.